Adam-Ousse/Towards_data_science/PDF/Supervised Learning with scikit-learn/Supervied Learning with scikit-learn.md

 music_df = pd.concat([music_df, dummies], axis=1) #concatenate
 music_df.drop('genre', axis=1, inplace=True)

-#for a single categorical feature :
+#If the dataframe has only one categorical column :
 dummies = pd.get_dummies(music_df,drop_first=True)
+#the categorical dummy variables will have the name oldcolname_newcolname
 ```

 ## Missing dataset :